JanProvaznik/scheme/README.md

 # TODO
 - library functions
-- define, lambda, let, let*
+- lambda, let, set!
 - if, cond
-- quote, , unquote, unquote-splicing
+- quote, quasiquote, unquote, unquote-splicing
 - tail call optimization
 - tests that are automated and have good coverage
 - error checking